Risk management in trading

-If you are new to forex trading, read the text below – it is a digest of everything you should know about foreign exchange markets and fx trading.
+For those new to forex and trading – a digest of everything you should know about foreign exchange markets, fx trading and how to become a forex trader.

 What is forex?